BrighterCommand/Docs/contents/BasicConcepts.md

 # Basic Concepts

-TODO: Some high level ideas to help folks navigate the docs.
-May just link to other docs.
+## Command

+A command is an instruction to carry out work.
+It exercises the domain and results in a change of state.

 - Query
 - Query Handler (includes request and response types)
 - Request (includes Command and Event)

-- Request Handler
+## Request Handler

+A handler is the entry point to domain code.
+It receives a request, which may be a [Command](#command) or an Event.
+A handler may be the target of an Internal Bus or an External Bus

+## Internal Bus

-- Internal Bus (includes middleware pipeline)
+(includes middleware pipeline)

-- External Bus (includes MoM and Transport)
+## External Bus (includes MoM and Transport)